 The following checklist serves as a guide for parents and guardians.
 Here are some things to consider before sending your student off to college:

 Costs associated with living on campus

-In addition to room & board costs that are sometimes covered by student loans and/or financial aid, your student will encounter additional costs associated with housing, such as deposits, laundry supplies, parking permits, or damage and fine assessments from our office.
+In addition to housing & meals costs that are sometimes covered by student loans and/or financial aid, your student will encounter additional costs associated with housing, such as laundry supplies, parking permits, or damage and fine assessments from our office.
 (NOTE: Monetary fines from our office are sometimes a result of violating policies and damaging the facilities in which they live.)

-Does your student know how to properly use or access his/her medical insurance?
+Does your student know how to properly use or access their medical insurance?
 Oftentimes, college students are still covered under their parents’ policies.
 Although students may receive basic services in the health center on campus, most students will use an outside medical provider for different reasons.

 Classes are not in session during Thanksgiving, Winter, or Spring recesses.
-Therefore, you should make necessary arrangements to pick your student up if he or she does not have a vehicle.
+Therefore, you should make necessary arrangements to pick your student up if they do not have a vehicle.
 Please check the Calendar of Important Dates for when the halls close and open for this academic year:

-Since all residents are required to purchase a meal plan, it may be not necessary for students and/or parents to shop for groceries.
+Since all residents are required to purchase a meal plan, it may not be necessary for students and/or parents to shop for groceries.
 However, many students will want to keep some snacks, drinks, and other food on hand in their apartments or rooms.
-Students who live in the University Court or Academic Villages will have an oven and stove, but they are still required to have a meal plan.
+Students who live in the University Court or Academic Village will have an oven and stove, but they are still required to have a meal plan.

 All residents are permitted to have a vehicle on campus.
-The cost to park on campus is $75 a year.
 For students without a vehicle, there are local transportation options available, including bus, taxi, and train service.
 Check out the Transportation section for more information.

 Does your student have a bank that is located within a reasonable distance from campus?
 There are several banks in Greensburg, including PNC, First Niagara, and Citizens.
-There is a PNC ATM machine on the Pitt-Greensburg campus.
+There is a PNC ATM machine inside Chambers Hall on the Pitt-Greensburg campus.